RLOpenCatalyst/catdocs/Catalyst/source/gallerySetup.rst

  * Service Command: Service command allows you to setup the service running options.
 You can choose between Chef Cookbooks based services or System service based commands.

- * Script Gallery: Where we can keep bash script.
+ * Script Gallery: In Script Gallery we can keep bash script.

 *****